 Day 2.
 Nairobi – Maasai Mara National Reserve

 This morning we’ll be departing for the amazing Maasai Mara National Reserve.
 This drive will already present some special rewards, like a sudden surprising, stunning outlook from a viewpoint at the top of the escarpment over the width of the Great East African Rift Valley, with Yellow-spotted Rock Hyraxes also enjoying the view, or all kinds of great birds and game animals – Grey Crowned Crane, Secretarybird, Blue Wildebeest, Thomson’s Gazelle, Plains Zebra, Impala, Black-backed Jackal, Common Duiker, Vervet Monkey, and even Masai Giraffe – roaming freely in the field and using the road together with the traffic, long before we even enter any game reserve.
-We’ll arrive in time for lunch and take an afternoon game drive for some of the big game animals and local birds like Kori Bustard.
-Secretarybird, several of the seven species of Vulture here, which include Egyptian, Hooded, Rüppell’s, Lappet-faced, and White-headed.
+We’ll arrive in time for lunch and take an afternoon game drive for some of the big game animals and local birds like Kori Bustard, Secretarybird, several of the seven species of Vultures here, which include Egyptian, Hooded, Rüppell’s, Lappet-faced, and White-headed.